tjacovich/ADSCitationCapture/README.md

     - No deletions are sent to Zenodo's broker since they are not supported, but the code is ready for when there will be a specification.

 The timestamp field is used to avoid race conditions (e.g., older messages are processed after newer messages), no changes will be made to the database if the timestamp of the `citation change` is older than the timestamp registered in the database.

+All the generated events are stored in the `logs/` directory and in the database.

 ## Setup